Funded by The RJA Group, Inc.

 The Rolf H. Jensen Memorial Public Education Grant is presented annually to a local fire department to support a fire and life safety education community-wide program or campaign.

 The Rolf H. Jensen Memorial Public Education Grant provides a $5,000 grant to one local fire department to support a community-wide fire and life safety education program or campaign.
-Funded by the RJA Group, the grant is open to any fire department (career or volunteer) located in the United States or Canada.
+Funded by the RJA Group, now Jensen Hughes, the grant is open to any fire department (career or volunteer) located in the United States or Canada.

 Recipients must meet the following: